The Benefits of Drama Therapy

-Drama has commonly been used as a form of therapy since the 18th century, mental health hospitals used it as a way for patients to explore their own psychoses by developing their own plays.
+Drama has commonly been used as a form of therapy since the 18th century.
+Mental health hospitals used it as a way for patients to explore their own psychoses by developing their own plays.
 It was realised that Drama allowed people to explore life experiences, mental health issues and deep-set trauma that they found too painful or difficult to verbalise.
-Over the years, Drama Therapy has been developed and has become an exceptionally popular form of therapy.
+Over the years, Drama Therapy has been refined and has become an exceptionally popular form of therapy.

 Drama Therapy is not the same as a regular drama class.
-Drama Therapists are specially trained to guide patients through different activities which can help them explore issues that they find difficult to deal with through traditional therapeutic routes.
-Patients undergoing drama therapy have reported seeing a difference in their behaviour, emotional state, anxiety levels, and relationships, through participating in activities such as;
+Drama Therapists are specially trained to guide people through different activities which can help them explore issues that they find difficult to deal with using traditional therapeutic routes.
+Individuals that take part in drama therapy have reported seeing a difference in their behaviour, emotional state, anxiety levels, and relationships, through participating in activities such as:

 - Script Writing